Get Ready for Holiday Shopping Season

-Forecasts predict modest growth this Christmas.
-Retail strategist Alison Levy recommends how independent retailers can stand out.
+Forecasts predict modest sales growth this Christmas season.
+Retail strategist Alison Levy recommends how independent retailers can stand out nonetheless.

 The holidays are expected to bring only a modest cheer to business owners this year.
 Holiday retail sales are expected to grow by only 2.8 percent, according to the National Retail Federation.
 ShopperTrak and IBISWorld estimate sales growth at 3 percent.
 In this week's TrendWatch, Inc.com's Allison Fass talks with retail strategist Alison Levy, of Kurt Salmon, about what retailers can expect from the American consumer through Thanksgiving and Christmas.
 Watch the video to find out her advice for small business owners.